-In this two-part series, we look at the most common ways your body functions change for the better on a plant-based diet.
-Vegan and vegetarian eating practices date back thousands of years and the science is (finally!) catching up to all the health benefits these diets have on the human body.
+In this 2 part series, we look at the most common ways your body functions change for the better on a plant-based diet.
+Vegan and vegetarian diet date back thousands of years and the science is (finally!) catching up to all the health benefits these diets have on the human body.

 Eating more plants means your body is going to be digesting a lot more fiber, something the standard American diet sadly lacks.
 Plant-based foods are high in fiber which is good food for growing healthy gut bacteria and adds indigestible bulk that keeps your digestion moving.
 On the flip side, meat and dairy don’t contain any fiber and can lead to constipation.
 Plant matter breaks down in your digestive system a lot faster than animal products, so your body digests more food faster which means smoother, healthier bowel movements and a lot more of them.